Facial Depth and Normal Estimation using Single Dual-Pixel Camera: Facial Depth and Normal Estimation

 \subsection{Overall Architecture}

-As shown in~\Fref{fig:StereoDPNet}, StereoDPNet consists of four parts: feature extraction layer, Adaptive Sampling Module (ASM), cost aggregation layer, and Adaptive Normal Module (ANM).
-Given DP images with left~$I^{L}$ and right $I^{R}$ viewpoints, the feature extraction layer infers DP image features~$F^{L}$ and $F^{R}$, respectively.
+Given DP images with left~$I^{L}$ and right $I^{R}$, stereoDPNet is trained to infer a disparity map $\hat{d}$ and a surface normal map $\hat{n}$.
+To do so, first, the feature extraction layer infers DP image features~$F^{L}$ and $F^{R}$, respectively.
 Our feature extractor captures multi-scale information with a large receptive field by adopting Atrous Spatial Pyramid Pooling~\cite{chen2018encoder} and Feature Pyramid Network~\cite{lin2017feature} to encode various sizes of defocus blur in the DP images.
-Given the extracted features $F^{L}$ and $F^{R}$, the proposed ASM in~\Fref{fig:ASM} captures an amount of spatially varying blur in dynamic ranges, and then adaptively samples the features.
-The sampled features $G^{L}$ and $G^{R}$ are stacked into a cost volume, and the volume is aggregated through three stacked hourglass modules.
-The aggregated cost volume $C_{A}$ is used to regress both defocus-disparity and surface normal by ANM in~\Fref{fig:ANM}.
+Second, using $F^{L}$ and $F^{R}$, the proposed ASM captures an amount of spatially varying blur in dynamic ranges, and then adaptively samples the features.
+Then, the sampled features $G^{L}$ and $G^{R}$ are stacked into a cost volume~$\mathcal{V}$.
+Third, the cost volume is aggregated through three stacked hourglass modules to infer the aggregated cost volume $C_{A}$.
+Lastly, this aggregated volume $C_{A}$ is used to regress a disparity map following the baseline and infer a surface normal map by ANM.
 The details of ASM and ANM are described in~\Sref{subsec:adaptive_sampling_module} and~\Sref{subsec:adaptive_normal_module}.